 You’ll need to consider the length of your charging cable and the ease of cable management.
 A shorter cable might require you to rethink how you park your car.
 You’ll also want to make sure there is an easy way to wrap the cable when not in use so kids aren’t tripping over it and the dog doesn’t take off with the connector (it’s happened…)

 There’s an additional security element to shared parking spaces that’s worth exploring.
 If you’re worried about other people using your charger without permission (and racking up your electricity bill), you might want to consider a smart charger.
-These allow you to set a charging schedule and manage your charger from your phone, no matter where you are.
+These allow you to set a charging schedule and restrict access to your charger from your phone, no matter where you are.

 If you have a convenient place to install a charger right next to your home parking spot, here are five key factors to consider: